starikovm/phpunit-documentation-new/source/annotations.rst

 @expectedException
 ##################

-:ref:`writing-tests-for-phpunit.exceptions.examples.ExceptionTest.php`
+:numref:`writing-tests-for-phpunit.exceptions.examples.ExceptionTest.php`
 shows how to use the ``@expectedException`` annotation to test whether an exception is thrown inside the tested code.

-See :ref:`writing-tests-for-phpunit.exceptions` for more details.
+See :numref:`writing-tests-for-phpunit.exceptions` for more details.

 .. _appendixes.annotations.expectedExceptionCode: